AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - We can also see that sales decline very sharply in January 1st, almost to zero, and make a considerably sharp recovery in the 2nd.

-And finally, without any grouping: The averages across all years.
+And finally, without any grouping: The averages across all years and months.

 ![](ReportPart1_files/figure-commonmark/cell-30-output-1.png)

 This plot allows us to see the overall monthly seasonality pattern more
-clearly: Sales are higher at the start of a month, slightly decline until the mid-month payday, slightly increase afterwards, and start peaking again after the end-of-month payday.
+clearly: Sales are higher at the start of a month, slightly decline until the mid-month payday, slightly increase afterwards, and start peaking again towards the end of a month.

 ### Autocorrelation & partial autocorrelation

-Autocorrelation is the correlation of a variable at time T, with its own lagged values at time T-1, T-2 and so on.
+Autocorrelation is the correlation of a variable with its own past values.
 Partial autocorrelation can be thought of as the marginal contribution of each lagged value to autocorrelation, since the lags are likely to hold common information.
 The patterns in the autocorrelation and partial autocorrelation plots can give us insight into the seasonal patterns.

 ``` python
 # FIG3: ACF and PACF plots